 - detailed controls contained in precinct specific Development Control Plan (DCP);

-- and an amendment to the Growth Centres SEPP.
+- and an amendment to the Western Parkland City Precincts SEPP.

 An ILP is intended to be a high-level plan that proposes future land uses, infrastructure services and helps to guide development objectives.
 An ILP will reflect the results of extensive technical background investigations and assessment of environmental, recreational, heritage and topographical features of a precinct.

-A DCP is is a document prepared by the Council or DPIE which provides detailed guidelines which assist a person proposing to undertake a development.
+A DCP is a document prepared by Council or DPE which provides detailed development guidelines to assist a person proposing a development.
 A DCP must be consistent with the provisions and objectives of the Growth Centres SEPP.

-The rezoning of a precinct occurs after the Growth Centres SEPP is amended to adopt a precinct plan and remove the application of the Camden Local Environmental Plan 2010 (underlying zoning) to the land release area.
+The rezoning of a precinct occurs after the Western Parkland City Precincts SEPP is amended to adopt a precinct plan and remove the application of the Camden Local Environmental Plan 2010 (underlying zoning) to the land release area.

 New Approach to Precinct Planning

-Until recently, DPIE had responsibility to plan and rezone precincts within the SWGA, in collaboration with Council as a principal stakeholder.
-Once a SWGA precinct was rezoned, Council was responsible for assessing Planning Proposals and Development Applications.
+Until recently, DPE had responsibility to plan and rezone precincts within the SWGA, in collaboration with Council as a principal stakeholder.
+Once a SWGA precinct was rezoned, Council was responsible for assessing subsequent Planning Proposals and Development Applications.

 On 2 November 2019, the Minister for Planning and Public Spaces announced a new approach to precinct planning.